Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

-In this work, we start by employing first-principles calculations to reveal that the antiparallel-stacked 1$T$-NbTe$_{2}$ bilayer is a sliding multiferroic metal.
-The lateral sliding breaks the mirror symmetry between top and down layers, triggering interlayer charge transfer, which on the one hand generates an out-of-plane polarization $P$, and on the other hand prevents the complete compensation of antiparallel magnetic moments, giving rise to a non-zero total moment $M$.
+In this work, we first take 1$T$-NbTe$_{2}$ as a prototype and reveal through first-principles calculations that its antiparallel stacked bilayer is a sliding multiferroic metal.
+Lateral sliding induces interlayer charge transfer, which on the one hand generates an out-of-plane polarization $P$, and on the other hand prevents the complete compensation of antiparallel magnetic moments, giving rise to a non-zero total moment $M$.
 We have subsequently investigated its magnetoelectric properties by tracking the evolution of $M$ and $P$ under applied electric and magnetic fields.
-The results show a linear magnetoelectric behavior with a coupling parameter of $\sim$1.4 ps/m, comparable to that of the prototypical Cr$_2$O$_3$\cite{bfield}.
-Interestingly, we identify a fundamentally different magnetoelectric coupling mechanism in this multiferroic metal compared to conventional multiferroic insulators.
-For the 1$T$-NbTe$_2$ bilayer, the coupling arises from the modulation of the system's Fermi level by external electric/magnetic fields.
-In contrast, multiferroic insulators typically rely on lattice-mediation or spin-orbit coupling to realize magnetoelectric effects\cite{XuML,DongS}.
-Finally, we derive a general formula describing magnetoelectric coupling in sliding multiferroic metals, which points to enhanced interlayer dielectric screening as a critical design guideline for optimizing performance.
+The results show predominantly linear magnetoelectric behavior with a coupling parameter of $\sim$1.4 ps/m.
+It originates from direct spin-charge interactions arising when external electric/magnetic fields modulate the Fermi level, which fundamentally differs from insulating multiferroics typically relying on lattice-mediation or spin-orbit coupling\cite{XuML,DongS}.
+Finally, we derive a universal formula describing the magnetoelectric coupling in such multiferroic metals.
+We also validate the universal applicability of the construction strategy and magnetoelectric mechanism across material systems with different architectures and magnetic configurations.